alohainsi/simple-subscription/README.md

 ## SUMMARY
-It's a decorator which do create a new "Subscription" instance and will unsubscribe from all existing subscriptions in a component by itself.
+This is a decorator which creates a new “subscription” instance.
+Its functionality will subscribe/unsubscribe from all existing subscriptions in a component by itself when OnDestroy is

 ## Usage